WoollyMittens/balancer-app/README.md

 Please add your [suggestions and bug reports on GitHub](https://github.com/WoollyMittens/balancer-app/issues), or send them to [info@sydneytrainwalks.com](mailto:info@sydneytrainwalks.com).

+## Instructions

+This project uses Cordova from https://cordova.apache.org/

+To preview the app, open the `index.html` file in a browser.

 ## Disclaimer

 Do not use this app for any medical reason whatsoever.
 It is strictly meant for rough estimates.
 Please consult a medical professional before starting a diet.